 Having been a part of Divine Administration for the past 23 years, I have had many experiences and perceptions, thoughts and feelings, realizations and disappointments, triumphs and tragedies.
 In short, I have lived a fairly normal life in many ways, but yet different in many ways.
 I have been in the world, but not so much of it.
 When I came to be a part of this culture in 1996 at 22 years old, I was responding to a strong inner knowing that I had a calling and a destiny to meet, and that I needed to live a spiritual life, albeit not a conventional one.

 What I found was indeed an unconventional, non-traditional religious culture that was pushing the boundaries of conventional spiritual living, and yet with a deep respect for the highest moral standards of behavior as defined by centuries of mainly Western religious tradition, that some could call very conservative in nature—a unique blend of liberal thinking and feeling and conservative action.
-The highest examples of which were then and still continue to be the Founders, Gabriel of Urantia and Niánn Emerson Chase.
+The highest examples of which were then and still continue to be the Founders, Van of Urantia and Niánn Emerson Chase.

-Over the years, I have stood by Gabriel of Urantia and Niánn Emerson Chase and our community through the disingenuous attacks by the media on our morality and standards of conduct, and our willingness to forego shallow and selfish consumer culture.
-But worst of all have been the attacks on the characters of our Founders, in particular Gabriel of Urantia, who is the most visible and influential member of our community, both publicly and for us individuals who have voluntarily accepted his counsel and direction into our lives.
+Over the years, I have stood by Van of Urantia and Niánn Emerson Chase and our community through the disingenuous attacks by the media on our morality and standards of conduct, and our willingness to forego shallow and selfish consumer culture.
+But worst of all have been the attacks on the characters of our Founders, in particular Van of Urantia, who is the most visible and influential member of our community, both publicly and for us individuals who have voluntarily accepted his counsel and direction into our lives.
 The key word here being voluntarily.

-I would like to emphasize that neither Gabriel of Urantia, nor Niánn Emerson Chase, nor anyone else in this community has made any claims to absolute perfection.
-We’re all human, and we make mistakes, but I and the rest of the community have been many times witness to Gabriel of Urantia and Niánn Emerson Chase’s humility when mistakes have either been brought to their attention, or they have discerned it in themselves.
+I would like to emphasize that neither Van of Urantia, nor Niánn Emerson Chase, nor anyone else in this community has made any claims to absolute perfection.
+We’re all human, and we make mistakes, but I and the rest of the community have been many times witness to Van of Urantia and Niánn Emerson Chase’s humility when mistakes have either been brought to their attention, or they have discerned it in themselves.
 And that’s very telling of their sincerity of purpose and their striving to be the best they can possibly be, which is inspiring to the rest of the community to try to become better ourselves.
 When leaders do lead with humility and love, it then is a powerful force to promote personal change and inspire unselfish service in their followers, as well as a powerful rebuke to those who use their positions of leadership and influence for self-aggrandizement, which is all too common in today’s world.

 Now, I would like to address some of the common accusations brought against us in general:

-That Gabriel of Urantia is abusive.
+That Van of Urantia is abusive.

-Gabriel of Urantia’s forthright honesty with people can feel hard to those that have problems within themselves that they’re not willing to humbly see.
+Van of Urantia’s forthright honesty with people can feel hard to those that have problems within themselves that they’re not willing to humbly see.
 This particular manifestation of honesty is not unique to him as a spiritual teacher, as there are many examples of true and genuine spiritual teachers over the ages who have also taught courageously to people, knowing full-well that these would-be students would almost certainly take their correction the wrong way, distort it, gossip about it, and sanctify their victimhood by misrepresenting the teacher to those others who have no interest in, or are actively hostile to, the teaching.
 This is always, without exception, an unwillingness of the former students to take personal responsibility for their own circumstances.
 This is a well-known problem, not only to spiritual teachers but to modern-day therapists as well.

-Gabriel of Urantia teaches his students in accordance with their psycho-spiritual needs and with a high degree of accuracy, due to his advanced perceptions of each person’s spiritual status.
+Van of Urantia teaches his students in accordance with their psycho-spiritual needs and with a high degree of accuracy, due to his advanced perceptions of each person’s spiritual status.
 Those who have accepted and applied his counsel and made the changes they need to make always benefit and their lives show a marked improvement over time.
-Those who reject it often turn bitter and hateful, blame him for their problems, and so their problems continue to get worse, and they never, ever talk about those problems that Gabriel of Urantia tried to help them with.
+Those who reject it often turn bitter and hateful, blame him for their problems, and so their problems continue to get worse, and they never, ever talk about those problems that Van of Urantia tried to help them with.

 I’ve seen this happen over and over and over again in the last 23 years.
 It’s not rocket science.
 Many “spiritual teachers” that are recognized by the dominant culture today are mostly placators, who are enjoying being famous and are a far cry from a real spiritual teacher, who gets to the heart of the spiritual problem in a very direct and personal way, and so the standard of evaluation is horribly inadequate.
-Simply stated, Gabriel of Urantia doesn’t shine people on.
+Simply stated, Van of Urantia doesn’t shine people on.

-Gabriel of Urantia lives like a king while the rest of the community is deprived.
+Van of Urantia lives like a king while the rest of the community is deprived.

-That’s a tough one to figure out for me, since I have never personally resented Gabriel of Urantia for the very modest homes he has lived in over the years (with his family of 7), or the tiny swimming pools, or for the big holiday meals when I’ve been a guest with my children in his home (which have been some of the highlights of my life), or for the gifts he’s received from people over the decades that he decorates his home and office with, or for the used but well-cared-for cars he drove for the last 50 years, or the inexpensive but tasteful clothing he wears, or the strict and somewhat bland diet he has to maintain in order to remain healthy (oh, but he drinks Perrier at eighty-three cents a bottle!).
+That’s a tough one to figure out for me, since I have never personally resented Van of Urantia for the very modest homes he has lived in over the years (with his family of 7), or the tiny swimming pools, or for the big holiday meals when I’ve been a guest with my children in his home (which have been some of the highlights of my life), or for the gifts he’s received from people over the decades that he decorates his home and office with, or for the used but well-cared-for cars he drove for the last 50 years, or the inexpensive but tasteful clothing he wears, or the strict and somewhat bland diet he has to maintain in order to remain healthy (oh, but he drinks Perrier at eighty-three cents a bottle!).

 But yeah, I guess he’s just manipulating and controlling me with that million-plus dollar community home I recently lived in that makes his home look like a log cabin (albeit a well-maintained and cared for log cabin).
 Oh, and the very clean and fuel-efficient hybrid cars that I am privileged to drive really is such artful depredation on his part, not to mention the natural food I and my children eat daily, or high-speed internet I have access to, or the quality musical equipment, or the world-class recording studio I’m privileged to work and record in, not to mention the really loving, super talented, but humble people here… dang, I never realized what a victim I am.
 I think I’d better call Rick Ross for some deprogramming.